-The structure of Co-operative credit socities in India is three-tiered and federal in character consisting of Primary credit societies (PACS) at the base level.
+The structure of Co-operative credit societies in India is three-tiered and federal in character consisting of Primary credit societies (PACS) at the base level.
 They federate into district central co-operative banks which in turn federate into open body at state level i.e. state co-operative banks.
 The open or state co-operative banks in state is closely linked to RBI which provides financial assistance to co-operative credit structure.
 The Apex bank stands at the top of the credit structure in each state.
 It finances, controls and regulates the working of central co-operative bank in each state.
-The state co-operative Bank is interested not only in helping the co-operative credit movement but also in promoting other co-operative venture and in extending the principles of co-operation.
-They serve as balancing centre in the state organize provision of credit for credit worthy farmers, carry out banking business and leads the co-operative movement in the state.
+The state co-operative Bank is interested not only in helping the co-operative credit movement but also in promoting other co-operative venture and in extending the principles of co-operative working business and leads the co-operative movement in the state.
 State co-operative banks have made good progress.
 Number of banks increased from 16 to 31 all through 1950-51 to 2005-06.
-Membership increased from 23272 in 1950-51 to

-153697 in 2005-06.
-Loans advanced increased from Rs.
+Membership increased from Rs.
 55 cr to Rs.
 48,203 cr in 1950-51 to 2005-06.